 Here’s proof that a basic dog collar (and even your dog’s ID tags) can be dangerous, causing your dog to get entangled — even strangled!
 It happened to me twice with 2 different types of dog collars.
 See which types of collars they were — and which types of dog collars are safe to use.

 See how to walk your dog without pulling and teach your dog to walk right alongside of you.
 (It's also called loose leash walking, heeling, or no-pull walking.)
-Plus, tips from dog experts to help you choose the right dog leash and dog collar for your pet.
+Plus tips from dog moms and experts to help you choose the right dog leash and dog collar for your pet.

 Got a new puppy?
 Then you’ll need the right dog training equipment — like a puppy training collar (or dog harness) and a dog lead — to start teaching your dog how to walk on a leash.
 Here’s how to choose the best dog training collar and dog training leads for leash walking.

 This is one of the best leashes for dogs – especially for big dogs AND for dogs that pull – because of the shock-absorbing features that are built-in.

 When walking your dog on a leash, do you keep the leash tight?
 Most people do.
 However, once you decide to give loose leash walking a try, I’m confident that you’ll find loose leash walking is MUCH more comfortable — and enjoyable — for both you and your dog!

 The Gentle Leader head collar definitely transformed how both of our dogs walk on a leash with us.
 This was clear from the very first day we used it!
 Here’s how it went for us…

 Got a dog?
 Then you need to find some dog waste bags and a dog poop bag holder or dispenser that you like.
 The bags… I’m not so particular about.
 That’s the easy part.
 But finding a dog poop bag holder that you like… now that’s a whole different story.
 I found it!